-"Hellas Sat 3 and 4 have been specifically designed, in cooperation with the Greek Government back in 2017, to facilitate through Greecom internal secure communications between national authorities and embassies, especially during emergencies"

-Thomas Kalamaris - Technical Director of Hellas Sat.

-Disasters are looking at no boundaries: multi-stakeholders cooperation at any level, from international to local, is crucial to ensure the resilience of a country.
-At national level, the Greek Ministry of Digital Transformation and the national Civil Protection are jointly developing an early providing alert system life-saving information to the public multiple communication pathways relying on several integrated technologies, as described by George M. Karagiannis-Deputy Secretary General for Civil Protection.
+"Hellas Sat 3 and 4 have been specifically designed, in cooperation with the Greek Government back in 2017, to facilitate through Greecom internal secure communications between national authorities and embassies, especially during emergencies" Thomas Kalamaris - Technical Director of Hellas Sat. disasters are not affected by borders: multistakeholder cooperation at any level, from international to local, is crucial to ensure the resilience of any country.
+At a national level, the Greek Ministry of Digital Transformation and the National Civil Protection are jointly developing an early warning system providing life-saving information to the public through multiple communication pathways relying on several integrated technologies, as described by George M. Karagiannis-Deputy Secretary General for Civil Protection.